-He has my grandfather’s ears and every time I look at Elijah I see a little bit of my Opa (German for grandfather), who’s passed away a couple of years ago, in him.
+He has my grandfather’s ears and every time I look at Elijah I see a little bit of my Opa (German for grandfather), who’s passed away a couple of years ago.

 He has his father’s eyes.
 Those big blue eyes will steal your heart if you’re not careful.

 He laughs with a full heart.
 When he understands a joke, he laughs with all his might and is unapologetic about it.
 I find that so beautiful.

 He is extremely bright.
 He reads almost on the third-grade level and is only in first grade.
 He can spell most words he’s encountered correctly after only reading them once or twice.
 He knows his math and loves it!

 He can build anything his imagination allows him to with Legos!

 He is polite, says “Yes/No ma’am and Yes/No sir.”
 (For the most part anyway.) 🙂

 He adores our puppies and misses our old dog who’s passed away a couple of years ago.